Go south on Main Street.

 Turn right onto W. Church.

 Go one mile and turn left onto 15/401/501 South.

 Proceed .6 miles and turn right onto W. Boulevard.

-Museum is .8 miles down road on your left.
+Museum is 1 mile down the road on the right.

 Naturally, you’ve heard of the Cherokee.
 But do you know the Lumbee?
 The Waccamaw?
 The Catawba?
 The Chowanoc?
 The Cheraw?
 Or any of the other more than 45 native peoples who may have inhabited the Carolinas and the southeast going back to the time before Egypt or the Sumerians?.

 The Indian Museum of the Carolinas seeks to grow, not merely awareness, but knowledge of these peoples through archaeological, anthropological, and linguistic studies.
 Although the museum emphasizes people of the southeastern region, you’ll also find artifacts and exhibits of tribes from other regions, including the southwest and Mesoamerica.
 Some of these artifacts are more than 10,000 years old.